mingleg7756/cyoa/scenario/walk_away-situation.md

-## Good luck on your life with that 25 cents quarter in your possession.
+## Good luck on your life with that 25 cents quarter in your pocket.
+Lmao